City ranking guide

 Toronto profile depth map

-These signals are generated from the current profile pool, not invented market claims.
-Use them to see where the local shortlist is strong, where it is still thin, and which profile details should be verified before contacting an agent.
+These signals come from the current profile pool.
+Use them to see where the local shortlist is strong, where coverage is growing, and which profile details should be confirmed before contacting an agent.

 Profiles9